-FROMART® cheese is hand crafted.
-From the setting of the milk, to cutting and hoping and the maturation of the cheese, our hands are always involved.
+Fromart cheese is hand crafted.
+From the setting of the milk, to cutting, and the maturation of the cheese, our hands are always involved.
 By touching the cheese, we can evaluate the consistency of the cheese structure, the maturation progress in the ripening room as well as the hardness of each cheese type.

-In cheese making, the senses, be it the smell, the taste and the touch and feel give us an indication of how the cheese is developing its body, structure and flavour.
+In cheese making, the senses, smell, taste and touch, give us an indication of how the cheese is developing its body, structure and flavour.

 In conformity with Australian Food regulation, the raw milk is first pasteurized at 65 °C for 30 min and then cooled down to about 35 °C while being kept in constant movement by an automatic stirrer.
 The cheese cultures are then added and left in the vat so the cultures can multiply.

-After pressing, the cheese wheels are immersed in a salt brine for 2 up to 48 hours, losing water and absorbing salt.
+The cheese wheels are then immersed in a salt brine for two to 48 hours, losing water and absorbing salt.
 The rind, which will give the cheese wheel its stability, begins to form.
 Smaller cheeses remain in the brine only for a short time while larger cheeses need more time to absorb salt and build a stable rind.

-Next, the cheese wheels are kept in a cool storage cellar at 13 – 14°C where they are turned and smeared regularly until the correct degree of maturation has been achieved.
+The cheese wheels are then kept in a cool storage cellar at 13 to 14°C where they are turned and smeared regularly until the correct degree of maturation has been achieved.
 The cheese is then ready to be sold.

-A newborn FROMART® cheese is usually slightly salty yet bland in flavor and, for harder varieties, rubbery in texture.
-After the production and the salting of the cheese, FROMART® cheeses are left to rest under carefully controlled conditions.
+After the production and the salting of the cheese, they are left to rest under carefully controlled conditions.
 This ageing period (also called ripening, or, from the French, affinage) can last from a few weeks to many months.
-As our cheese ages, microbes and enzymes transform its texture and intensify its flavor.
+As cheese ages, microbes and enzymes transform its texture and intensify its flavour.

-At FROMART®, we evaluate all cheeses every day in order to determine the frequency of the turning and smearing of each cheese.
-We pay extremely high attention to this part of the cheese development, since it gives our cheeses its unique flavour and distinctive touch.
+We evaluate the cheese every day to determine the frequency of the turning and smearing of each cheese, and we pay strong attention to this stage as it gives our cheeses their unique flavours.